 Motivated by Societal Dissonance

-I like hearing opposing viewpoints so that I may understand what drives social division, and (learn more?) how we can overcome fear and loathing of "others."
-I also feel compelled to share such conversations by making related art from ideas that freely come to my mind.
+I like hearing opposing viewpoints so that I can understand what drives social disunion, and how we can overcome the fear and loathing behind it.
+I also feel compelled to share such conversations by making related art from ideas that freely come to mind.
 In turn, it's been fascinating to hear so many different responses to the individual works of art.
 As if we mostly see what we believe.

 Facts About My Art

 My sturdy, lightweight sculptures are formed with fabric that hardens quickly over live posed models.

 Some sculptures are integrated onto artistically painted fabric or wooden canvases.